How to Find Work Teaching English in Italy

-Editor's note: Please note that EU restrictions over the past few years, including the Schengen Agreement, make acquiring working papers more difficult than a few years ago for non-EU residents.
+Editor's note: Again, please note that EU restrictions over the past few years, including the Schengen Agreement, make acquiring working papers more difficult, though not impossible, than a few years ago for non-EU residents.

 Also look at the contacts for job listings.
 Some of the schools are working through Italian agents.
 If the particular school listed is not interested, you might want to contact the agent regarding other schools he or she works with.

-Some smaller schools might not be fishing from the major employment web sites.
-Try googling them: www.google.it and use key words, "scuola inglese italia."
+Some smaller schools might not be fishing from the major employment websites.
+Try searching them via your favorite search engine and use key words, "scuola inglese italia."
 If you have your heart set on a particular place, include it.